getAlby/lightning-browser-extension/doc/Setup.md

 This allows Alby also to connect to nodes behind Tor (through this native "proxy" application).

 Currently, there is one native companion app available to connect to Tor nodes: [https://github.com/getAlby/alby-companion-rs](https://github.com/getAlby/alby-companion-rs)

+#### Storybook.js

+We used to maintain a [Storybook](https://storybook.js.org)-setup but nobody as using it.
+Currently we do not see a use for it.\
+But happy to talk about if you think it's useful.